LifiPlus/node-serverless-response/README.md

 # node-serverless-response

-Simply to generate HTTP response payload
+If you are using the serverless framework to develop your micro service, this package can help you to generate the HTTP response payload.

 # Installing